sapiens/blog/_posts/2013-2-8-SqlFu-131-Released-Updated-Benchmarks.aspx.md

 category: SqlFu
 ---

 Version 1.3.1 of SqlFu brings  helpers to make some tasks easier.
-For writing moderately complex queries I codefer Sql (I think it's easier than messing with Linq) but for very simple queries or commands I wanted to remain in C# land.
+For writing moderately complex queries I prefer Sql (I think it's easier than messing with Linq) but for very simple queries or commands I wanted to remain in C# land.
 Doing inserts or updates is boring with sql and while there was an Update method in SqlFu which easied the pain, it wasn't enough because it couldn't handle trivial things like:

 ```csharp